ADARSH-TKD/Vision-Transmission-Between-Systems-Using-Federated-Learning-in-HAPS/README.md

-# Federated Learning Report 📊
+# Federated Learning 📊

-A concise guide to understanding Federated Learning (FL), its importance, workflow, challenges, and applications.
+A concise guide to understanding **Federated Learning (FL)**, its importance, workflow, challenges, applications, and a case study on **vision transmission using FL in HAPS (High Altitude Platform Stations)**.

 ---

-## Table of Contents
+## 📚 Table of Contents
 - [What is Federated Learning?](#what-is-federated-learning)
 - [Why is FL Important?](#why-is-fl-important)
 - [How FL Works](#how-fl-works)